terinjokes/StickersStandard/README.md

 2 inch x 2 inch.

 ## See also
-- [hexb.in](http://hexb.in/) - community curated list for hexagon logos.
 - [Vendors](https://github.com/terinjokes/StickersStandard/wiki/Vendors) - vendors suggested by the community that can print compliant stickers.